3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 The @name@ is a Java based front-end for the @citydbName@ version @citydbVersion@.
-It allows for high-performance importing and exporting spatial data for a virtual 3D city model.
+It allows for high-performance loading and extracting 3D city model data.

 * Full support for CityGML versions 2.0.0 and 1.0.0
 * Support for CityGML Application Domain Extensions (ADEs) through